Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 Patients Protection of sensitive body areas during selected imaging procedures

-Lead Apron Uses in Radiology
+Lead Apron Uses by Department

 Radiology departments use lead aprons for protection during X-ray and imaging procedures.
 Staff may wear lead aprons while assisting patients, positioning the patient, supporting imaging workflow or staying near the radiation source.